Chad Allan: After the Guess Who

 Allan initially went back to college for a brief period of time, but continued performing.
 In 1967, he was chosen to host CBC Television's weekly music program Let's Go.
 Coincidentally, the house band chosen for the show was The Guess Who.
 The show lasted two seasons before being cancelled.
 Allan, still under contract to Quality Records (signed in 1963), released a number of singles.
 The first solo attempt by Allan after leaving The Guess Who was first issued as Looking Through Crystal Glass.
 In the summer of 1968, producer Bob McMillan began recording tracks with Allan, Karen Marklinger & Corrine Cyca for CBC Television's lineup of music shows.
 The trio sounded great together and he approached the Birchmount label to repackage the album under the group name The Metro-Gnomes.
 The album was reissued in late 1969.

 In 1971, Allan reconnected with former Guess Who bandmate Randy Bachman to form Brave Belt.
 The band released two country-rock albums for Reprise Records.
-While Allen sang lead for most of the tracks on the first, self-titled Brave Belt album, the arrival of bassist/vocalist Fred Turner for Brave Belt II (1972) reduced Allan's involvement.
+While Allan sang lead for most of the tracks on the first, self-titled Brave Belt album, the arrival of bassist/vocalist Fred Turner for Brave Belt II (1972) reduced Allan's involvement.
 He sang lead on only two of the album's 11 tracks.
 Shortly after the release of Brave Belt II, Allan left the band.
 In 1973, he released his second solo album, Sequel, on GRT Records of Canada.
 Allan was also chosen to play the lead character in a musical adaptation of the Old English poem Beowulf, which was released on album in 1974.
 Allan co-composed the theme song for the 1976 children programming called Let's Go unrelated TV series of the same title.
 In 1977, Allan moved to Vancouver, British Columbia.
 In 1978, he released a compilation album called Shakin' All Over - it was distributed by a Greek label named Seagull and made in that country.